Deadline day round-up: Everton shop in Barcelona, busy Fulham welcome five

 Wolves have enjoyed a very successful close-season on the transfer front and they wrapped things up by bringing in Belgium international Leander Dendoncker on loan.

-By contrast, fellow promoted side Cardiff City had endured a poor transfer window in the eyes of many after missing out on several targets, but it at least bolstered its midfield options with Harry Arter and Victor Camarasa.
+By contrast, fellow promoted side Cardiff City had endured a poor transfer window in the eyes of many after missing out on several targets, but they at least bolstered their midfield options with Harry Arter and Victor Camarasa on Thursday.

 Brighton and Hove Albion secured defensive reinforcement in the shape of former Barcelona right-back Martin Montoya, who joins from Valencia on a four-year deal.

-Much has been made of Newcastle United's reported internal issues in recent weeks, but it at least signed Federico Fernandez from Swansea City, which also lost Jordan Ayew to Crystal Palace.
+Much has been made of Newcastle United's reported internal issues in recent weeks, but they at least signed Federico Fernandez from Swansea City, who also lost Jordan Ayew to Crystal Palace.

 Lastly, West Ham brought in Colombia international Carlos Sanchez, but allowed teenager Domingos Quina to join Watford on a four-year deal.